PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 # Pre-Requisites

-- Azure DevOps:
+## Azure DevOps

--- An Azure DevOps accounts is required with self-hosted agent pools created for the windows and linux build agents,
+- An Azure DevOps accounts is required with self-hosted agent pools created for the windows and linux build agents,

--- The use of self-hosted build agent mandates that Azure DevOps can communicate with the on-premises servers hosting these agents via port 44.
+- The use of self-hosted build agent mandates that Azure DevOps can communicate with the on-premises servers hosting these agents via port 44.

-- On-premises Windows server:
+## On-premises Windows Server

     [Azure DevOps build agent for windows](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops)